HarshvardhanThosar/converse/README.md

 ### 2. Create _.env.local_ file on the **root** directory of the downloaded project

-Make sure to create _.env.locale_ file before trying to run the application.
+Make sure to create _.env.local_ file before trying to run the application.
 This is to link the project with your Firebase project.

 Copy the following lines and paste it inside the file.